MaxVRAM/Signifier/README.md

     git clone https://github.com/MaxVRAM/Signifier.git && cd Signifier
     ```

-9. Execute the install script and follow any prompts:
+12. Execute the install script and follow any prompts:
     ```bash
     ./setup.sh
     ```

+    - **NOTE:** The most straight-forward and comprehensive installation option is to enter **yes** to the first two options.
+This will install and copy/download all content and configure the system for all Signifier functionality.
+To customise the setup and select individual elements, enter **no** for the second option.

-10. After installation, reboot the Raspberry Pi to start the Signifier.
+13. After installation, reboot the Raspberry Pi to start the Signifier.

-**NOTE: It's possible that the Signifier monitoring apps could not be installed during the setup.sh procedure.
+**NOTE:** It's possible that the Signifier monitoring apps could not be installed during the setup.sh procedure.
 These can be installed by running the `./update-monitoring.sh` command from within the Signifier directory on the Pi.

 # Accessing the Signifiers